sajibtariq/reproducible-research-IA369Z/testbed/README.md

 ## Installation
 It might take longer.
 Please be patient!!!.
-It might also ask to put  yes/y/accept etc during the installation.
-No worries whatever it ask just follow the instaruction.
+It might also ask to put yes/y/accept etc. during the installation.
+No worries; whatever it asks, follow the instructions.

 ```bash
 step 1: $ git clone https://github.com/sajibtariq/reproducible-research-IA369Z.git